Sean Grandillo: Music

 Grandillo's music career began with what started as a My Chemical Romance cover band called Rumored Alone.

 On October 15, 2015, Grandillo released his first single, "New."
 In August 2016, he released his second single, "Why Is It so Hard to Change."
 On September 2, 2016, Grandillo released his first EP, also titled Why Is It so Hard to Change.

 On August 25, 2017, Grandillo released his debut album titled Necessary Trouble on iTunes and Spotify.

+Personal life

+He was previously dating Kimiko Glenn.